Movinga: History

 Founded by Bastian Knutzen and Chris Maslowski in 2016, the company began by booking household moving services for students online.
 In May 2015, they moved their headquarters from Vallendar to Berlin.
 Later, the MVP version of the platform was released - a home removal platform built with Ruby on Rails, PostgreSQL, Grape, Babel.
 In 2016, the company was active in at least seven countries.
 Today, Dominic Schütz is the CEO of the company.

 Model

 Movinga's business model is online based.
 Customers first need to provide their source and destination via the moving website.
 The quotation for the job is then exchanged with the customer.
 Once the customer accepts the quoted price, the process is initiated, and the task completed.

 Capital

-Movinga has raised a total of $92.9M in funding from over six rounds of funding.
+Movinga has raised a total of $92.9M in funding from over six rounds.

 Awards and recognition

-Movinga has been awarded as the Service Champion 2020 by "DIE WELT" in the category relocation.
+Movinga has been awarded as the Service Champion 2020 by Die Welt in the category relocation.

-Movinga has received the "Deutscher Mittelstandspreis" or "German Mittelstand" Prize for its "valuable contribution to the principles of a social market economy.”
+Movinga has received the Deutscher Mittelstandspreis or German Mittelstand Prize for its "valuable contribution to the principles of a social market economy.”
 The award was presented by the Small and Medium-Size Business Association of the governing Christian Democratic Union.